aakanksha19/context25/README.md

 ```
 task1-train-dev.json
 task2-train-dev.json
-full_texts-train.json
+full-texts-task2-train-dev.json
 silver-data/
 eval/
 ```

 The main training/dev datasets are in `task1-train-dev.json` and `task2-train-dev.json`.

-PDFs for Task 1 are available at this gated HuggingFace repository: `{TODO}`
+PDFs for Task 1 are available at this gated HuggingFace repository: [https://huggingface.co/datasets/aakanksha19/context25_pdf_images](https://huggingface.co/datasets/aakanksha19/context25_pdf_images).
+If you are unable to submit an access request, please reach out to `aakankshan@allenai.org`.

-The current set of full-text parses for each paper are in `fulltexts-train.json`.
+The current set of full-text parses for each paper present in the task 2 training/dev are in `full-texts-task2-train-dev.json`.
 The json is structured as a dictionary, where each key is a citekey (e.g., `nomura2004human`) and with a string containing the whole full-text parse for that paper as its associated value.

 Evaluation scripts for each task are in `eval/`

 As an additional possibly useful resource, `silver-data` contains full text parses for 17,007 papers from 1-2 hop in-bound and out-bound citations of the focal papers.
+You can use these full-texts to generate additional synthetic data to train stronger models for task 2.

 Test set claims will be named `task1-test.json` and `task2-test.json`, respectively, and will have the same organizational structure as the training data.
-Full-texts will be in `full_texts-test.json`
+Full-texts will be in `full-texts-test.json`

 ## Task 1: Evidence Identification

 ### Task description

-Given a scientific claim and a subset of `{TODO}` pages from the relevant research paper PDF that contains the claim, extract the figures and tables in those pages and then predict a ranked shortlist of key figures or tables from those pages that provide supporting evidence for the claim.
+Given a scientific claim and a subset of `3` pages (as images) from the relevant research paper PDF that supports the claim, predict a ranked shortlist of key figures or tables from those page images that provide supporting evidence for the claim.

 Here is an example claim with a Figure as its key supporting evidence.